 Apis dorsata specie is not a suitable candidate for bee farming, as they are not cavity dwellers.
 For safety and easier navigation, they love to build their hives high on tree, especially tall Menggaris tree.
 But my God, this bee seems to love to nest on Rambutan fruit tree too.
 Village kids like to throw stone to pluck Rambutan and that’s how they hit the jackpot by accident.
 Some locals hunt for their honeycomb and very likely the wild honey you buy in local market is from A. dorsata (or Apis cerana).
 The bee larvae is also edible.
 My mom tried it before and say it tastes like milk.
 Very healthy food I suppose.

-The big black bee (anyone knows its name?) was used to be the bee I feared the most.
+The big black bee in photos above are Carpenter Bees, which were used to be the bee I feared the most.
 Later I found that it is very gentle and rarely attacks people.
 The only thing I know about it is this bee likes to drill a hole on the wood and nest inside, and it doesn’t live in group.
 Now I find it very cute.
 Oh Bee-Bee…

-Ok, this one is a hornet, not a bee.
+Ok, this one is a hornet (Lesser Banded Hornet), not a bee.
 If you see a rat corpse without eyes, that’s the work of this hornet.
 So far I haven’t seen any of them harvesting nectar, so I assume they like rotten meat.
 For those who do fishing in the wild, you better cover the fishes and bait, otherwise you will find many hornets come and feast on them.
 Anyway, it is quite safe to get near to them, as long as its nest is not somewhere nearby.
-Chinese calls it Tiger Head Bee (虎头蜂).
+Chinese calls it Tiger Head Bee (虎头蜂 in Chinese.
+Scientific name: vespa affinis).
 Its bright orange stripe is a clear warning.
 Everyone, who was stung by this hornet, says it scores 10 of 10 out of pain scale and the wound may leave a permanent scar.
 Imagine if you are stung by hundreds of them.
 The only way to escape the attack from swarm of hornets is to jump into the water, no matter you know how to swim or not.
 It is far more better to drown rather than being stung to death by hundreds of hornets.

 Hornets like to nest on the tree, inside the shrub, under the roof and cliff.
 Their nests are very beautiful.
 However, after some days, the nest will grow from fist size to size of sandbag (or even bigger!).
 That’s how they get another name, i.e. Sandbag bee (泥包蜂 in Chinese).
 If you see their nest, don’t try to chase them away by boxing their hive like sandbag or fight them with mosquito insecticide.
 Just call the Fire Department, they know about to eliminate the nest (and it is a free service).